Surge of Dengue Fever in Europe: A Rising Threat from Infected Mosquitos

 Further Reading:

 Zena may look normal to an untrained eye even though she has an invisible disability.
-Thanks to a great support network she is able to fit into society and can get additional help, whenever she needs it.
+Thanks to a great support network she is able to fit into society and has additional help, whenever she needs it.

 Zena aspires to be a role model for young people with Multiple Sclerosis.
+She suffers from chronic pain symptoms in the legs and has noticed cognitive impairment and muscle weakness.

-Zena is also 'The Assistant Editor' of Disability UK Disabled Entrepreneur Journal, and Cymru Marketing Journal (CMJUK).
-She works remotely which does not put a strain on her health.
-She writes, does social media management, content creation and digital marketing.
+Zena works remotely which does not put a strain on her health.
+She writes articles and posts on an array of subjects, namely health and wellbeing, business,.
+She also does social media management, content creation and digital marketing.

 Spread the love